MajorProject-ai/Detect-skin-disease-/README.md

-Here's the updated README with medical-themed emojis:

----

-# 🏥 Skin Disease Detection Web Application 🏥
+# 🏥 Skin Disease Detection 🏥

 This project is a **Skin Disease Detection Web App** powered by **Streamlit**, **TensorFlow**, and **MobileNet V2**.
 The application predicts various skin conditions based on an uploaded image, offering real-time predictions with high accuracy.